GodChaosProd/ProdSet/README.md

 There is an optional Alternate Lee-Zha mod that you can decide to use if you wish, but do be warned that it also adds in a new tile.

+Please note that if you're updating form an old iteration or are replacing it, delete the old one first if replacing fails to work.

 Thanks, and have fun!